-If your idea of a Victorian Christmas is all seasonal platitudes and doffing of top hats — perhaps these two pictures will change your mind.
+If your idea of a Victorian Christmas is all plum duffs and the doffing of top hats — perhaps these two pictures will change your mind.

 Taken from London publication The Illustrated Police News, in January 1898, the tableaux depict Christmas party hijinks, both in the upper and lower echelons of the building/society.

 The upstairs ballroom scene initially strikes you as sophisticated — all evening dress and chandeliers — but this falls apart at the seams, when you clock the amount of cleavage ogling going on.
 The guy in the foreground dressed as Mr Peanut couldn't be any less subtle in his efforts, while, behind him, a monocle-sporting doppelganger is guilty of a similar crime.

 And if we peer further into the distance... ah look — another bloke with wandering peepers.
 Is that the face of a happy woman?
 Come to think of it, is that the face of a happy nude statue, off to the left?
 We think not.

 Summary: you can flaunt all the 'tache and upmarket eyewear you like — it won't hide your true nature as an incorrigible perve.